-Persistent caches are created in directory .nx/cache.
-Multiple cache directories can exist, according to an arbitrary session type, provided by the user or NX server at session start-up.
+Persistent cache is created in the directory .nx/cache.
+Multiple cache directories can exist, according to an arbitrary session type, provided by the user or NX Server at session start-up.

 For nxproxy configuration there are many parameters available.
-Given that the nxproxy tunnel is presently created as part of the agent startup, the parameters are intended to be passed on the nx display (f.e. nx/nx,link=wan,cache=4M), not on the command line.
+Given that the nxproxy tunnel is presently created as part of the agent start-up, the parameters are intended to be passed on the nx display (f.e. nx/nx,link=wan,cache=4M), not on the command line.
 Use of the '-' switches in nxproxy, except -S and -C, is strongly deprecated.
 All the available parameters are described with detailed comments, in the ParseEnvironmentOptions() code in nxcomp.

-Recent versions on NX pass the parameters in a 'options' file, into the .nx/C|S-session\id directory created at session startup. nxagent gets nxproxy parameters using a X11 protocol pseudo-extension (an extension that, for now, is only targeted at communication with the underlying NX proxy system and is not part of the X11 standard).
-The interface is described in the nxcompext library and it is only available to applications. nxagent (as well as the other agents) adapts its internal operation according to parameters reported by NXGetControl- Parameters().
+Recent versions of NX pass the parameters in an 'options' file, into the .nx/C|S-session_id directory created at session start-up. nxagent gets nxproxy parameters using an X11 protocol pseudo-extension (an extension that, for now, is only targeted at communication with the underlying NX proxy system and is not part of the X11 standard).
+The interface is described in the nxcompext library and it is only available to applications.
+The nxagent component (as well as the other agents) adapts its internal operations according to parameters reported by NXGetControl- Parameters().
 For example, to get PNG image encoding instead of JPEG, you can run nxagent as in the following example: